-Unopened henna powder can be stored in any cool dry place for three years.
+Unopened henna powder can be stored in any cool dry place for at least three years.
 For longer storage, put it in the freezer.

 Once you open henna powder, expose as little henna as possible to the air and wrap it tightly for storing.
 Again, store in a cool dry place or the freezer.
 Be absolutely sure that no condensation can get into the henna powder if you are putting it in the freezer.

 - Henna Paste Storage

 If using henna paste within a few days, storing the paste in the refrigerator is fine.
 Anything longer than a few days should be stored in the freezer to keep it fresh.
 It only takes about 15 minutes to thaw a henna cone.
 Do not leave henna out at room temperature longer than necessary.

 Thawed henna should be kneaded WELL.
 REALLY WELL.
 Henna can separate when freezing and thawing so be sure the cone is completely mixed and completely thawed before using it.
 You can re-freeze thawed henna, but eventually, you will see some issues with texture.

 - When Using Henna Paste Outdoors (Festivals and Such)

 Keep henna in an insulated cooler, lunch box, or thermos.
 Bring out cones to thaw as you need them.